AaronHevia/Python_Practice/README.md

 Game which lets the user guess which person has more followers than another then continue until they have guessed wrong.  **Input Validation not yet implemented.
 Future iterations may attempt to connect to an API to feed people and follower numbers.**

 ## Project 14:  Coffee Vending Machine
 Program which represents a coffee vending machine.
-Price will fluctuate depending on ingredients and type of coffee.
-Refactored to fit OOP paradigm.  **Input Validation not fully implemented.
+Price will fluctuate depending on type of coffee.
+Refactored to show OOP paradigm as well as Procedural Programming.
+Not all functionality from procedural programming exists in OOP version.  **Input Validation not fully implemented.
 Future editions to account for money in machine to provide the proper amount of depending on coins in machine.**